B4rtDC/MaxEntropyGraphs.jl/docs/src/models.md

 * The parameters of a model can be computed with ```solve_model!```.
 * The expected adjacency matrix can be obtained with ```Ĝ```, where applicable the weights can be obtained with ```Ŵ```.
 * A random network can be sampled from the ensemble with ```rand```
-* Information criteria are available to allow for model compairison through the Akaike Information Criterium (```AIC```) and the Bayesian Information Criterion (```BIC```).
+* Information criteria are available to allow for model comparison through the Akaike Information Criterium (```AIC```) and the Bayesian Information Criterion (```BIC```).

 Please refer to the page of each specific model for more details.

 ## Solution methods
 Computing the parameters of a model can be done with different approaches.
-Either by running an optimisation algorithm on the Loglikelihood of the model (and thus implicitely solving a system of equations for the gradient of the loglikelihood of the model) [[1]](#1) or by using a fixed point approach [[2]](#2).
+Either by running an optimization algorithm on the log-likelihood of the model (and thus implicitly solving a system of equations for the gradient of the log-likelihood of the model) [[1]](#1) or by using a fixed point approach [[2]](#2).
 In both cases, we have also included the acceleration method that was proposed in [[2]](#2) for nodes sharing the same (pair of) constraints.

 !!! note

-    Although it is technically possible to run the computation of the likelihood maximising parameters in a precision lower than `Float64`, experiments have shown that this might leads to convergence problems.
+    Although it is technically possible to run the computation of the likelihood maximizing parameters in a precision lower than `Float64`, experiments have shown that this might leads to convergence problems.

 ## Sampling